Barn Owl webcam Shamraig Caillagh-oie

 After their early autumn absence, the pair have returned to adopt the nestbox as a roosting site for the winter season.
 Various clandestine incursions into the box by rodents and Jackdaws have offered gripping viewing.

-Watch the wild Barn Owls in our Isle of Man nest box - live!
-We are grateful to Adam and Bill Denard, Michael Howland, the landowners and to Sure Isle of Man for making this possible.
+We remain most grateful to Adam and Bill Denard, Michael Howland, the landowners, Sure Isle of Man and the generosity of a number of individual donors for making this exciting project possible.